lkodinsson/MARS/Basic/PHB.md

 There are three main categories of damage types: *physical*, *elemental*, and *typeless*.

-The majority of damage is dealt as physical damage, which has three types: *blunt*, *piercing*, and *slashing*.
+The majority of damage is dealt as physical damage, which has three types: *bludgeoning*, *piercing*, and *slashing*.
 Most sources of damage will deal one of these three types of damage.

 Most other damage is dealt as elemental damage.
 By default, all elemental damage bypasses damage reduction unless otherwise specified, or it is blocked.
 The types of elemental damage are: *arcane*, *cold*, *electric*, *fire*, *radiant*, and *void*.